-Kim McQuay is Managing Director of The Asia Foundation’s newly-created Program Specialists Group (PSG).
-From his base in Bangkok, Kim leads a unified team of technical specialists in key Foundation program areas, including governance and law, women’s empowerment, economic growth, environment, conflict mitigation, and technology for development.
+Kim McQuay is managing director of The Asia Foundation’s Program Specialists Group (PSG).
+Kim leads a unified team of technical specialists in key Foundation program areas, including governance and law, women’s empowerment, economic growth, environment, conflict mitigation, and technology for development.
 The PSG provides expert advice and technical assistance to country offices in program development, implementation, and fundraising; develops cross-sectoral approaches to address critical challenges in the region; identifies new areas for potential programmatic engagement; and fosters strategic partnerships in the region.

 Previously, Kim served as country representative to Thailand, where he managed programs that promote peaceful conflict resolution, greater citizen engagement in political processes and governance reform, more responsive and transparent systems of governance, and Thailand’s emerging role as a non-traditional Asian donor.
 In addition to his principal focus on Thailand, Kim served as a member of an Asia Foundation working group tasked to guide the Foundation’s return to Myanmar after a gap of five decades.
 In this capacity, he made regular visits to Yangon and Nay Pyi Taw between January 2012 and June 2013, contributing to the development of programs in governance, international relations, elections, and economic development.